 But I did a little digging — I’m a health and nutrition editor, after all — and some studies have shown that not ALL of the alcohol evaporates.

 Depending on the preparation, cooking method and cooking time, up to HALF of the alcohol content can remain in the final dish.

 So if you’re concerned, keep this for just the adults at the table.

 A few make-ahead notes on this bourbon sweet potato casserole:

-- Make the casserole through step 4 below in the recipe instructions.
-Cover and refrigerate.
+- You can prep this ahead!
+Make the casserole through step 4 in the recipe instructions below.
+Then cover and refrigerate.